enr/clap/README.markdown

 A ready structure for a command line app using options and command (such as `app run --port 9090`).

-Some common fuctionality such as `app --help`, `app --version`, `app --configurations` (shows all configuration files loaded).
+Some common fuctionality such as `app --help` and `app --version`.

+Configuration management:
-A built-in configuration object reading groovy files in a system dir (based on os), user home dir and installation dir.
+  * built-in configuration object reading groovy files in a system dir (based on os), user home dir and installation dir.
+  * configuration command `app config --files` `app config --list` `app config --get <key>`

 A built-in Guice based dependency injection.

+Testability, using Clap components.

 Add Clap to your project